 - Touch the icon immediately to the left of the WAV file name at the top of the screen to display the Cell Mode menu.
 Touch one of the options, Sample, Clip or Slicer, to set the cell mode.
-The icon changes to represent the selected cell mode. - From the waveform screen, press the INFO button to display Cell Parameters Screen 1.
-You can continue to press INFO to cycle through the Cell Parameter Screens and the Waveform Screen. - 3.
-On Cell Parameters Screen 1, there are four menu items below the measure and beat count.
-The left most item is the grid icon.
-The second menu item is the output selection button (Out1/2 in the example figure).
-Touch this menu item to display the list of Output Options:
+The icon changes to represent the selected cell mode.
+See the table at the beginning of this section for help in choosing the cell mode.
+If you choose New Recording here instead, you will clear the WAV file assigned to this cell and go back to the Load and Record screen. - From the Waveform screen, press the INFO button to display the first page of the Cell Parameters screens.
+You can continue to press INFO to cycle through the Cell Parameter screens and the Waveform screen.

-Figure 15: Cell Parameters Screen 1
+Cell Parameters Screen Page 1